Wilbert Lee Evans: Officials' response and aftermath

-Following Evans's execution, Virginia prison officials offered multiple explanations for what happened, including that Evans may have suffered a nosebleed from the pressure of the electricity striking him, that the mask that concealed his face was too small and applied pressure to his nose, and that Evans's last meal caused hypertension.
+Following Evans's execution, Virginia prison officials offered multiple explanations for what happened, including that Evans may have suffered a nosebleed from the pressure of the electricity striking him, that the mask that concealed his face was too small and applied pressure to his nose, and that Evans's last meal of pork caused hypertension.
+In an interview two days before his execution, Evans confirmed a family history of high blood pressure in stating that was his mother's cause of death.

+An operations officer who presided over Evans's execution stated that Evans only experienced a nosebleed; she posited that witnesses believed blood came from other orifices on Evans's body because the shape of the mask placed over Evans's face forced blood to flow in a way that gave the impression that Evans's eyes and mouth were bleeding as well.
+Fred A. Leuchter, billed at the time as an "execution consultant for 16 states," said he did not believe in the operations officer's theory that the mask shape caused any misunderstanding amongst witnesses regarding the source of Evans's bleeding.
+The state medical examiner's office completed an autopsy which found that Evans's bleeding began from his right nostril.

 One prison official posited that Evans experienced pain during his execution, stating, "Well, that's possible.
 When you touch a circuit, you're going to feel a little something."
+A reporter with United Press International who witnessed Evans's execution and who was reportedly "shaken" as he exited the prison said he believed Evans "may have felt some kind of pain."
+The same reporter said he heard Evans "moan or groan" after the first of the two shocks was administered, and the reporter found this emitted sound to be disturbing.
 The Virginia Department of Corrections insisted that Evans's execution went according to plan, with one prison official stating that authorities were certain the electric chair had functioned as intended because "there was no need to administer any additional surge of electricity; the machines involved operated properly," and offering that "different people react [to the electricity] differently."

 Willie Lloyd Turner, who had helped Evans protect corrections officials during the Mecklenburg death row escape, was executed by lethal injection on May 25, 1995.

 In May 2011, the Alexandria Adult Detention Center was formally renamed the William G. Truesdale ADC, in honor of Evans's victim.
 Later the same day, Truesdale's son was sworn in as Alexandria's new deputy sheriff.